sannnir/Project-My-own-Salt-state/README.md

 <img width="221" alt="image" src="https://user-images.githubusercontent.com/117899949/207284438-2bd7f9c4-4964-4502-80a5-88788d3f67b4.png">

-At this point I am goint to make a ping-test from t001 to t002 just to see that the connections between them is ok.
+At this point I am goint to make a ping-test from t001 to t002 just to see that the connection between them is ok.

 With Vagrant you can take SSH connection to VMs by command: